Afro-Caribbean Hair Loss

 There are no treatments that will make your hair grow faster or longer.
 However, if it’s growing hair past a certain point that’s your trouble, it’s likely that breakage is the culprit and possibly also causing your hair to thin.
 The key to getting it to grow again is to stop the damage that’s causing the breakage.

 Avoid chemical relaxers and other treatments that can cause your hair quality to deteriorate, as well as tight hair styles that can damage the follicles.
-Talk to a professional stylist who is skilled in Afro-Caribbean hair to learn how to look after your hair as you style.
+Talk to a professional stylist who is skilled in Afro hair to learn how to look after your hair as you style.
 If you’re having trouble restoring any lost hair as a result of poor styling habits, consult a hair loss specialist for expert treatment.

-To find out more about the causes and treatments for Afro-Caribbean hair loss, contact the Belgravia Centre on 020 7730 6666 or send an email.
-The UK’s leaders in hair loss prevention have been treating men and women from a variety of backgrounds all over the world for almost 20 years.
-For those who aren’t able to visit the London centre, the online diagnostic form provides a means of access to expert advice, recommendation and treatments.
+To find out more about the causes and treatments for Afro hair loss, contact the Belgravia Centre on 020 7730 6666 or send an email.
+The UK's leaders in hair loss prevention have been treating men and women from a variety of backgrounds all over the world for almost 20 years.
+For those who aren't able to visit the London centre, the online diagnostic form provides a means of access to expert advice, recommendation and treatments.